Prk315/CollabTool/README.md

    # - Create the 'collabtool' database if it doesn't exist
    # - Apply all migrations in the correct order
    # - Track applied migrations

+   # NOTICE: The database collation version might mismatch with the users version. run REFRESH COLLATION VERSION if needed
    ```

    b. **Alternative manual setup** (if the script doesn't work)